1989chenguo/CloudComputingLabs/Lab1/Lab1.md

 **output:** The answer of each sudoku in file.

 **[Note on output]:** Output from *stdout*, and correspond to the input.
 You should list all the answers of Sudoku puzzle that have ever appeared in the file.
-And, don't forget to calculate the elapsed time.
+And, don't forget to calculate the elapsed time by your program and output the elapsed time.
+In addition, the output answers must corresponds to input(i.e. the first output answer should match the first Sudoku puzzle in the file).

 Example output (matching the input example above):
 ```